baitmooth/snow/docs/guides/Vector_Asset_Creator.md

 - Select your masterpiece(s) and Commit changes (optional commit message)

-There will be a dialog "... is 1 commit ahead of Donno:Arcticons"
+There will be a dialog "... is 1 commit ahead of baitmooth:snow"

 - Click "Contribute" > "Open pull request"